joshamilton/argonaut/README.md

 <img align="right" height="250" src="https://github.com/emilytrybulec/genomeassembly/assets/114685119/9b900dab-44cb-479e-9362-0c0d9dc00ae0">

-**Argonaut** is a bioinformatics pipeline that performs de novo genome assembly on long read data.
-A fastq file and input information is fed to the pipeline, resulting in final assemblies with quality checking at each step. [detailed output]
+**Argonaut** is a bioinformatics pipeline that performs de novo genome assembly on long and short read data.
+A fastq file and input information is fed to the pipeline, resulting in final assemblies with quality checking at each step.
+The pipeline accepts short reads, long reads, or both. [detailed output]

 <!-- TODO nf-core: Include a figure that guides the user through the major workflow steps.
 Many nf-core
      workflows use the "tube map" design for that.
 See https://nf-co.re/docs/contributing/design_guidelines#examples for examples.   -->